TAUSBV/dqf-api/v3/README.md

 **NOTE:** A child project can declare any combination of files/targetLangs that are a **subset** of the *file/targetLang* pairs of their **parent**.
 Building on the example above, *child1* can declare *nl-NL* for file1 but not *nl-NL* for file2.

+**NOTE:** A translation project can be marked as 'dummy' by using the optional *isDummy* parameter.
+By setting this to _true_, time spent in translation will not be taken into consideration.
+This is typically used by integrators who want to support **review only** workflows and/or do not have the means to track time spent per segment.

 <a name="translation"/>

 ## Translation